paralax/ColossalOpera/easy/ZZ_shuffle.md

 # Output Description

 Your program should emit the values in any non-sorted order; sequential runs of the program or function should yield different outputs.
-You should maximize the entropy if you can.
+You should maximize the disorder if you can.
 From our example:

 	7 5 4 3 1 8 2 6